cixil/godot-scene-palette/README.md

 ![gif of basic usage](/gifs/basic-use-opt.gif)

+Download Scene Palette from AssetLib in the Godot editor or from [https://godotengine.org/asset-library/asset/3074](https://godotengine.org/asset-library/asset/3074)

 ## Using Scene Palette
 The Scene Palette Plugin is essentially an alternative file browser with tiled